apmckinlay/natureapp/insects/mournbut.md

 location: [bc,ab,sk,mb]
 habitat: [forest,urban]
 ---
 If you spot a butterfly in **early spring**, even before the snow has melted, it could very well be a Mourning Cloak butterfly.
-Mourning Cloak butterflies have dark reddish brown **wings** with a light brown border and a row of small blue dots (2.25 - 4 in wingspan) on the upper surface while the lower surface is dark brown with thin wavy black lines.
+Mourning Cloak butterflies have dark reddish-brown **wings** with a light-brown border and a row of small blue dots on the upper surface while the lower surface is dark brown with thin wavy black lines (2.25 - 4 in wingspan).

 Mourning Cloak Butterfly overwinter as adults in tree cavities, under bark, or in unheated buildings.
 Once they come out of hibernation, the males perch in a sunny spot and wait for a female to flutter by so that they can mate.
 They die soon after the eggs are laid.